 We are an international team of arctic explorers and researchers with a passion for the Arctic ocean and its preservation.
 We have united polar experts with scientific projects, carrying out some of the first-ever research in the Arctic.

-Our team ventured to the Arctic ocean, from Iceland to the Svalbard archipelago, above the Polar Arctic Circle, onboard Nanuq, a 60-foot sailboat designed to sail in the polar regions in a self-sufficient mode.
+In 2018, our team ventured to the Arctic ocean, from Iceland to the Svalbard archipelago, above the Polar Arctic Circle, onboard Nanuq, a 60-foot sailboat designed to sail in the polar regions in a self-sufficient mode.
 We will return to the Arctic in summer of 2021 for a new expedition: Polarquest2021.

 Exploration & scientific Firsts